mfarineau/Webpage-Summarizer/README.md

 ## Bypass JavaScript

 Click the **Bypass** button to reload the current page with JavaScript disabled.
 This can help access content that normally requires scripts to run.

+## Enable JavaScript

+Use the **Enable JS** button to restore scripting.
+The page is reloaded with JavaScript allowed again.